sphinx-doc/sphinx/doc/usage/extensions/math.rst

    The default is the ``https://`` URL that loads the JS files from the `cdnjs`__ Content Delivery Network.
 See the `MathJax Getting Started page`__ for details.
-If you want MathJax to be available offline, you have to download it and set this value to a different path.
+If you want MathJax to be available offline or without including resources from a third-party site, you have to download it and set this value to a different path.

    __ https://cdnjs.com